jerepaajanen/RAE-Framework/src/styles/pages/README.md

-The pages folder holds page specific css.
+The pages folder holds page or view specific css.
 E.g if you need specific styles for the front-page front-page.less